L0rdDuck64/LUORVG/README.md

 Made in python
 Generator languages: pt-br
 Uses moviepy
+The file [save.txt](./save.txt) is the video counter, you can just edit it to change the video number or use the option to reset it when running the program.

 #### Maybe you want to change the codec to nvenc_h264 in [main.py](./main.py) if you have a nvidia GPU for faster encoding